- Joan Baez

 Interpersonal communication is one of the fundamental underpinnings of society.

-Thus, we must distinguish between communication channels and the messages that use them.
-In intractable conflicts communication problems can arise from poorly communicated ideas which result in misunderstandings and/or from poor channels of communication.
-This building block is primarily concerned with the latter.
+Thus, we must distinguish between communication channels and the people and messages that use them.
+In intractable conflicts, communication problems can arise from poorly-communicated ideas which result in misunderstandings and/or from poor channels of communication.
+This essay is primarily concerned with the latter.

 Communication in Conflict

-Often, during an intractable conflict, there is very little communication between the involved parties and there is also little sharing of information, intents, and beliefs.
-The nature of intractable conflict by definition precludes the possibility that people are actively seeking conciliation.
+Often, during a serious conflict, there is very little communication between the involved parties and there is also little sharing of information, intents, and beliefs.
+The nature of intractable conflict, by definition, precludes the possibility that people are actively seeking reconciliation.

 Prior to a conflict reaching that point, however, the parties might find themselves in a period of increased tensions.
 There are two possible reactions to this situation.

-In either case -- when communication increases or when communication decreases during a crisis -- once hostility becomes entrenched, channels of communication will degrade quickly.
-As stated earlier, in intractable conflicts communication may have ceased altogether.
+In either case -- when communication increases or when communication decreases during a crisis -- once hostility becomes entrenched, channels of communication will degrade quickly, and may stop altogether, further increasing the potential for disaster.

-The Cold War held the threat of human annihilation and thus almost required channels of communication between bitter enemies.
-Though other conflicts may not threaten human extinction, they may threaten that for a large population in any particular region.
+The Cold War held the threat of human annihilation and thus required channels of communication between bitter enemies.
+Though other conflicts may not threaten human extinction, they may threaten that for a large population in any particular region, or for a company, or a relationship.
 Thus the importance of re-opening communication is very high in other conflicts as well.

-Third parties are often effective at reestablishing channels of communication -- they may in fact become THE channel of communication between parties exploring conciliation.
+When the disputants cannot talk effectively one-on-one, third parties are often effective at reestablishing channels of communication -- they may, at times, become THE channel of communication between parties exploring reconciliation.
 A third party can carry messages back and forth, and explore ideas for settlement that the two parties could not discuss face-to-face.
-Third parties have the added benefit of being able to manage the dialogue such that intent and meaning can be communicated without hostile interpretations.
+Third parties have the added benefit of being able to manage the conversation such that intent and meaning can be communicated without hostile interpretations.